PFurtak/PFurtakBlog/content/blog/stripe-react-client/index.md

 tags: [Stripe, React, Payments]
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Stripe is a payment processor renowned for their developer experience.
-Using Stripe to take in credit card information is a HUGE time saver during development; it is also a great move regarding security and protecting your users.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Stripe is a payment processor renowned for their awesome developer experience.
+Using Stripe to receive credit card information is a HUGE time saver during development; it is also a great strategy regarding security and protecting your users.
 This guide will get you started on using Stripe to take payments on your React applications.
-I will be covering the backend setup at a later date, but for now; this is how you set up Stripe on the client side.
+I will be covering the back-end setup at a later date, but for now; this is how you set up Stripe on the client side.

 ## Stripe Console

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First things first, sign up for an account at https://stripe.com and verify your email address.
-This will give you access to your dashboard.Let's navigate to the developers section, and choose API keys to view our API keys.
-Save your publishiable key to your clip board, we will be using it shortly.
+This will give you access to the dashboard.
+Let's navigate to the developers area, and choose API keys in order to view our API keys.
+Save the publishable key to your clip board, we will be using it shortly.

 ![Stripe API keys](./api-keys.png)

 ## React Configuration

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now this is the cool stuff!
-Open up your terminal and install the react-stripe-checkout library with:
+Open up the terminal and install the react-stripe-checkout library with:

 `npm i react-stripe-checkout`

 ![Install the Stripe library](./term1.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After installing the package, let's navigate to our components folder and create new component for the Stripe button that will trigger the payment modal:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After installing the library, let's navigate to our components folder and create a new component for the Stripe button that will trigger a payment modal:

 ![Suggested directory structure](./folder-structure.png)